 * Headword

-mutis (p.224): Delete this headword because it's a rare word.
+mutis (p.224): Remove this headword because it's a rare word.
 It must have been included in the RAE frequency list because it's the name of some popular person or other type of proper noun.
 It's more common to say

 salida for the theater exit, and